DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: ( )

 \section{\bricsfull (\brics)}

-Our goal is to capture rich multimodal data of table-scale objects and interactions to enable further research in high-fidelity audio-visual neural fields.
-To achieve this, we need a hardware and software system that can capture high-framerate, high-resolution video and audio, and have the capability to synchronize and calibrate these sensor streams.
-While commercial products exist for this purpose, they do not meet all of our requirements.
-We therefore designed and built our own hardware and software solution which we call the \textbf{\bricsfullu (\brics)}. \Cref{fig:bricsmini} shows our hardware system for capturing synchronized multimodal data.
-Please see the supplementary document for more extensive details.
+Our goal is to capture long-duration sequences of table-scale objects and interactions to enable further research in high-fidelity dynamic neural fields.
+To achieve this, we need a hardware and software system that can capture high-framerate, high-resolution video and have the capability to synchronize and calibrate these sensor streams.
+While commercial products exist for this purpose, they are expensive and do not meet our requirements.
+We therefore designed and built our own hardware and software solution which we call the \textbf{\bricsfullu (\brics)}. \Cref{fig:bricsmini} shows our system for capturing synchronized data.

-\parahead{\brics Hardware} Our system uses a mobile aluminum frame, housing a 1m$^3$ capture volume outfitted with sensor panels across a 3x3 grid on each of its six sides (\Cref{fig:bricsmini}~(a)).
-These panels consist of RGB cameras, microphones, and programmable LED light strips, which together create a versatile and uniformly light environment.
+\parahead{\brics Hardware} Our system uses a mobile aluminum frame, housing a 1~m$^3$ capture volume outfitted with sensor panels across a 3x3 grid on each of its six sides (\Cref{fig:bricsmini}~(a)).
+These panels consist of RGB cameras, microphones, and LED light strips, which together create a versatile and uniformly light environment.
+All our captures use 8-bit quantized pixels, auto exposure, and auto saturation.
+For 360$^\circ$ capture, we installed a transparent shelf on which objects are placed.
 The system is designed to handle large data output through a custom communication setup that compresses and transmits data to a high-capacity control workstation.
 This design, combining portability, comprehensive capture capabilities, and efficient data management, allows for dynamic, 360$^\circ$ view capturing with low latency.